Shingles and chickenpox (Varicella-zoster virus)

 Specific Complications of Shingles (Herpes Zoster)

 - Age.
-PHN affects about 25% of herpes zoster patients over 60 years old.
-The older a person is, the longer PHN is likely to last.
+PHN usually affects people with herpes zoster who are over 60 years old.
+The older a person is the longer PHN is likely to last.
 It rarely occurs in people under age 50.

 - Gender.
 Some studies suggest that women may be at slightly higher risk for PHN than men.

 - Severe or complicated shingles.
 People who had prodromal symptoms or a severe attack (numerous blisters and severe pain) during the initial shingles episode are also at high risk for PHN.
-The rate is also higher in people whose eyes have been affected by zoster.
+People whose eyes have been affected also have increased risk for PHN.

-In very rare cases, herpes zoster has been associated with Stevens-Johnson syndrome, an extensive and serious condition in which widespread blisters cover mucous membranes and large areas of the body.
+In very rare cases, herpes zoster is associated with Stevens-Johnson syndrome, an extensive and serious condition in which widespread blisters cover mucous membranes and large areas of the body.

-Herpes zoster can also cause a severe infection in the retina called imminent acute retinal necrosis syndrome.
-In such cases, visual loss develops within weeks or months after the herpes zoster outbreak has resolved.
+Herpes zoster can also cause a severe infection in the retina called acute retinal necrosis syndrome.
+In such cases, visual loss can develop.
 Although this complication usually follows a herpes outbreak in the face, it can occur after an outbreak in any part of the body.

-- Guillain-Barre Syndrome.
-Guillain-Barre syndrome is caused by inflammation of the nerves and is associated with a number of viruses, including herpes zoster.
+- Guillain-Barré Syndrome: Guillain-Barré syndrome is caused by the inflammation of the nerves and is associated with a number of viruses, including herpes zoster.
 The arms and legs become weak, painful, and, sometimes, even paralyzed.
 The trunk and face may be affected.
 Symptoms vary from mild to severe enough to require hospitalization.
-The disorder resolves in a few weeks to months.
+The disorder typically resolves in a few weeks to months.
 Other herpes viruses (cytomegalovirus and Epstein-Barr), or bacteria (Campylobacter) may have a stronger association with this syndrome than herpes zoster.

-- Ramsay Hunt Syndrome.
-Ramsay Hunt syndrome occurs when herpes zoster causes facial paralysis and rash on the ear (herpes zoster oticus) or in the mouth.
+- Ramsay Hunt Syndrome: Ramsay Hunt syndrome occurs when herpes zoster causes facial paralysis and rash on the ear (herpes zoster oticus) or in the mouth.
 Symptoms include severe ear pain and hearing loss, ringing in the ear, loss of taste, nausea, vomiting, and dizziness.
 Ramsay Hunt syndrome may also cause a mild inflammation in the brain.
 The dizziness may last for a few days, or even weeks, but usually resolves.
-Severity of hearing loss varies from partial to total; however, this too usually goes away.
+Severe or partial hearing loss may occur but this too is usually temporary.
 Facial paralysis, on the other hand, may be permanent.

-- Bell's Palsy.
-Bell's palsy is partial paralysis of the face.
-Sometimes, it is difficult to distinguish between Bell's palsy and Ramsay Hunt syndrome, particularly in the early stages.
-In general, Ramsay Hunt syndrome tends to be more severe than Bell's palsy.
+- Bell Palsy: Bell palsy is a partial paralysis of the face often caused by damage to a facial nerve.
+Sometimes, it is difficult to distinguish between Bell palsy and Ramsay Hunt syndrome, particularly in the early stages.
+In general, Ramsay Hunt syndrome tends to be more severe than Bell palsy.

-- Meningitis and Encephalitis.
-Inflammation of the membrane around the brain (meningitis) or in the brain itself (encephalitis) is a rare complication in people with herpes zoster.
+- Meningitis and Encephalitis: Inflammation of the membrane around the brain (meningitis) or in the brain itself (encephalitis) is an uncommon complication in people with herpes zoster.
 The encephalitis is generally mild and resolves in a short period.
-In rare cases, particularly in patients with impaired immune systems, it can be severe and even life threatening.
+In rare cases, particularly in people with impaired immune systems, it can be severe and even life threatening.

-- Stroke.
-Some research suggests that herpes zoster increases the risk for stroke in the year following a shingles outbreak.
+- Vascular Complications: Some research suggests that herpes zoster may increase the risk for transient ischemia attack (TIA), stroke, or possibly heart attack in the first weeks or months following a shingles outbreak.
+Antiviral drugs may be protective.

 Symptoms of Chickenpox

 It takes about 4 days for each blister to dry out and form a scab.
 During its course, the rash itches, sometimes severely.
-Usually separate crops of blisters occur over 4 - 7 days, the entire disease process lasting 7 - 10 days.
+Usually separate crops of blisters occur over 4 to 7 days, the entire disease process lasting 7 to 10 days.

 Symptoms of Shingles